-- (A) Ambulatory Surgical Center (ASC) licensed as an ambulatory surgery center by the Colorado Department of Public Health and Environment. - (B) Authorized Treating Provider (ATP) may be any of the following: - (1) The treating physician designated by the employer and selected by the injured worker; - (2) A health care provider to whom an authorized treating physician refers the injured worker for treatment, consultation, or impairment rating; - (3) A physician selected by the injured worker when the injured worker has the right to select a provider; - (4) A physician authorized by the employer when the employer has the right or obligation to make such an authorization; - (5) A health care provider determined by the Director or an administrative law judge to be an ATP; - (6) A provider who is designated by the agreement of the injured worker and the payer. - (C) Billed Service(s) any billed service, procedure, equipment or supply provided to an injured worker by a provider. - (D) Billing Party a service provider or an injured worker who has incurred authorized medical costs.
+- (A) Ambulatory Surgical Center (ASC) licensed as an ambulatory surgery center by the Colorado Department of Public Health and Environment. - (B) Authorized Treating Provider (ATP) may be any of the following: - (1) The treating physician designated by the employer and selected by the injured worker: - (2) A health care provider to whom an authorized treating physician refers the injured worker for treatment, consultation, or impairment rating; - (3) A physician selected by the injured worker when the injured worker has the right to select a provider; - (4) A physician authorized by the employer when the employer has the right or obligation to make such an authorization: - (5) A health care provider determined by the Director or an administrative law judge to be an ATP; - (6) A provider who is designated by the agreement of the injured worker and the payer. - (C) Billed Service(s) any billed service, procedure, equipment or supply provided to an injured worker by a provider. - (D) Billing Party a service provider or an injured worker who has incurred authorized medical costs. - (E) Certificate of Mailing a signed and dated statement containing the names and mailing addresses of all persons receiving copies of attached or referenced document(s),

-- (E) Certificate of Mailing a signed and dated statement containing the names and mailing addresses of all persons receiving copies of attached or referenced document(s), certifying the documents were placed in the U.S. Mail, postage pre-paid, to those persons. - (F) Children's Hospital as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (G) Convalescent Center as licensed by the Colorado Department of Public Health and Environment. - (H) Critical Access Hospital (CAH) as identified and Medicare certified by the Colorado Department of Public Health and Environment. - (I) Day defined as a calendar day unless otherwise noted. - (J) Free-Standing Facility an entity that furnishes healthcare services and is not integrated with any other entity as a main provider, a department of a provider, remote location of a hospital, satellite facility, or provider -based entity. - (K) Hospital as identified and licensed by the Colorado Department of Public Health and Environment. - (L) Long-Term Care Facility as identified and Medicare certified by the Colorado Department of Public Health and Environment - (M) Medical Fee Schedule Division's Rule 18, its Exhibits, and the documents incorporated by reference in that Rule. - (N) Medical Treatment Guidelines the medical treatment guidelines as incorporated into Rule 17, "Medical Treatment Guidelines." - (O) Over-the-Counter Drugs Drugs that are safe and effective for use by the general public without a prescription. - (P) Payer an insurer, employer, or their designated agent(s) who is responsible for payment of medical expenses. - (Q) Prior Authorization assurance that appropriate reimbursement for a specific treatment will be paid in accordance with Rule 18, its' Exhibits, and the documents incorporated by reference in that Rule. - (R) Private Psychiatric Facilities licensed as a psychiatric hospital by the Colorado Department of Public Health and Environment. - (S) Provider a person or entity providing authorized health care service, whether involving treatment or not, to a worker in connection with work-related injury or occupational disease. - (T) Rehabilitation Facilities licensed as a rehabilitation hospital by the Colorado Department of Public Health and Environment. - (U) Rural Health Facility as identified and Medicare certified by the Colorado Department of Public Health and Environment.
+- certifying the documents were placed in the U.S. Mail, postage pre-paid, to those persons. - (F) Children's Hospital identified and Medicare-certified by the Colorado Department of Public Health and Environment. - (G) Convalescent Center licensed by the Colorado Department of Public Health and Environment. - (H) Critical Access Hospital (CAH) Medicare-certified by the Colorado Department of Public Health and Environment. - (I) Day defined as a calendar day unless otherwise noted. - (J) Free-Standing Facility an entity that furnishes healthcare services and is not integrated with any other entity as a main provider, a department of a provider, remote location of a hospital, satellite facility, or provider -based entity. - (K) Hospital licensed by the Colorado Department of Public Health and Environment. - (L) Long-Term Care Facility -licensed and Medicare-certified by the Colorado Department of Public Health and Environment. - (M) Medical Fee Schedule Division's Rule 18, its exhibits, and the documents incorporated by reference in that Rule. - (N) Medical Treatment Guidelines the medical treatment guidelines as incorporated into Rule 17, "Medical Treatment Guidelines." - (O) Over-the-Counter Drugs Drugs that are safe and effective for use by the general public without a prescription. - (P) Payer an insurer, employer, or their designated agent(s) who is responsible for payment of medical expenses. - (Q) Prior Authorization assurance that appropriate reimbursement for a specific treatment will be paid in accordance with Rule 18, its exhibits, and the documents incorporated by reference in that Rule. - (R) Provider a person or entity providing authorized health care service, whether involving treatment or not, to a worker in connection with work-related injury or occupational disease. - (S) Psychiatric Hospital licensed by the Colorado Department of Public Health and Environment. - (T) Rehabilitation Hospital Facility licensed as a rehabilitation hospital by the Colorado Department of Public Health and Environment. - (U) Rural Health Clinic Facility Medicare-certified by the Colorado Department of Public Health and Environment. - (V) Skilled Nursing Facility (SNF) licensed as a skilled nursing facility by the Colorado Department of Public Health and Environment.